 Client's address

-These are some scenarios of how the location tab will show you the visit validation information:
+Here are a few examples of how the Location tab will display the validation status:

 Scenario 1: Carer GPS location and scanned code are correct during check in: